-The Developer agrees to grant to the County Board of Arlington County, Virginia, a permanent easement for emergency vehicle access and public water utility purposes, more particularly shown as: "Emergency Vehicle and Public Water Utility Purposes Easement to be Dedicated Area = 27,758 +/- SF," on Sheet C302 - Easement Dedication Exhibit of the 4.1 plan set for this Site Plan ("Easement Exhibit"), which easement shall be granted free and clear of any liens and encumbrances, approved and recorded prior to the issuance of the First Partial Certificate of Occupancy for Tenant Occupancy for the first building.
+The Developer agrees to grant to the County Board of Arlington County, Virginia, a permanent easement for emergency vehicle access and public water utility purposes, more particularly shown as: "Emergency Vehicle and Public Water Utility Purposes Easement to be Dedicated Area = 27,758 +/- SF," on Sheet C302 - Easement Dedication Exhibit of the 4.1 plan set for this Site Plan ("Easement Exhibit"), which easement shall be granted free and clear of any liens and encumbrances (with the exception of easements recorded in Deed Book 1850 at Page 608, Deed Book 1331 at Page 72, and Deed Book 1603 at Page 236), approved and recorded prior to the issuance of the First Partial Certificate of Occupancy for Tenant Occupancy for the first building.
 The final location of the easement may change with the preparation of the final building plans.
 The easement for emergency vehicle access and public water utility purposes shall be granted by deed, in form acceptable to the County Attorney and in substance acceptable to the County Manager or his/her/their designee, and shall be recorded among the land records of the Clerk of the Circuit Court of Arlington County.
-The Developer, at its cost and expense, shall be responsible for preparing and submitting: 1) a Deed of Easement to the Department of Environmental Services, Real Estate Bureau; and 2) an easement plat to the Arlington County Subdivision and Bonds Administrator, for review.
+The Developer, at its cost and expense, shall be responsible for preparing and submitting: 1) a Deed of Easement to the

+Department of Environmental Services, Real Estate Bureau; and 2) an easement plat to the Arlington County Subdivision and Bonds Administrator, for review.
 With the exception of the public water utility facilities, the Developer shall be responsible for maintaining the areas and all facilities, improvements, private utilities (including all private sanitary and storm sewer lines), hardscape, and landscape located within the easement area for emergency vehicle access and public water utility purposes.
 The easement for emergency vehicle access and public water utility purposes shall include, among other items, the following provisions:

-A. The Developer and the grantors of the easement for emergency vehicle access and public water utility purposes, and their successors and assigns, shall be responsible, at their sole cost and expense, to perform and pay for the continued care, cleaning and maintenance, including snow and ice removal, repair, replacement, installation and

-- removal of all facilities, improvements, private utilities (including all private sanitary and storm sewer lines), hardscape, and landscape located within the easement for emergency vehicle access and public water utility purposes area, with the exception of the public water utility facilities located within the easement for emergency vehicle access and public water utility purposes area. - B. The Developer and the grantors of the easement for emergency vehicle access and public water utility purposes, and their successors and assigns shall indemnify and hold harmless the County Board, its elected and appointed officials, officers, employees, and agents (collectively, "County") from all liability, personal injury, death, claims, damages, losses, costs and expenses of whatsoever nature concerning or arising out of the design, construction, installation, care, cleaning, maintenance, repair, use, access, regulation, repair and removal of the easement for emergency vehicle access and public water utility purposes by the Developer, the County or the property owners.
+- A. The Developer and the grantors of the easement for emergency vehicle access and public water utility purposes, and their successors and assigns, shall be responsible, at their sole cost and expense, to perform and pay for the continued care, cleaning and maintenance, including snow and ice removal, repair, replacement, installation and removal of all facilities, improvements, private utilities (including all private sanitary and storm sewer lines), hardscape, and landscape located within the easement for emergency vehicle access and public water utility purposes area, with the exception of the public water utility facilities located within the easement for emergency vehicle access and public water utility purposes area. - B. The Developer and the grantors of the easement for emergency vehicle access and public water utility purposes, and their successors and assigns shall indemnify and hold harmless the County Board, its elected and appointed officials, officers, employees, and agents (collectively, "County") from all liability, personal injury, death, claims, damages, losses, costs and expenses of whatsoever nature concerning or arising out of the design, construction, installation, care, cleaning, maintenance, repair, use, access, regulation, repair and removal of the easement for emergency vehicle access and public water utility purposes by the Developer, the County or the property owners.